-I hold a bachelor’s in health studies, have an MBA and work in digital marketing.
-I’ve had more jobs than I can count since moving to London, yet being an influencer is one of the most fulfilling and rewarding I’ve ever had.
+I hold a bachelor’s in health studies, have an MBA and worked in digital marketing for 5+ years.
+I’ve had more jobs than I can count since moving to London, yet being an influencer is the most fulfilling and rewarding career I’ve ever had.

 What is an Influencer?

 According to Merriam Webster an influencer is “one who exerts influence: a person who inspires or guides the actions of others“.

 The Oxford Dictonary also defines an influencer as “a person or thing that influences somebody/something, especially a person with the ability to influence potential buyers of a product or service by recommending it on social media.”